zeustamil/paulrhayes.com/source/_posts/fun-with-face-detection-canvas-and-webcam-video.md

 date: 2012-11-18 23:43:27
 ---

-With the getUserMedia API, a video element, a canvas element and [LiuLiu's excellent face detection algorithm](https://github.com/liuliu/ccv), we can easily play around with webcam video data in the browser, plug-in free.
+With the getUserMedia API, a video element, a canvas element and [LiuLiu’s excellent face detection algorithm](https://github.com/liuliu/ccv), we can easily play around with webcam video data in the browser, plug-in free.

 To this end, here are two experiments which do just that, one which places a mask over your face as you move and another that attempts to scale content based on your distance from the screen.
 Have a play below.